- The Public Service Class Action concerns payment of death benefits to beneficiaries of federal public service employees.

 - The Canadian Forces Class Action concerns payment of death benefits to beneficiaries of members of the Canadian Forces.

-Both actions allege that portions of the pension legislation governing payment of death benefits (the Public Service Superannuation Act and the Canadian Forces Superannuation Act) discriminate on the basis of age.
+Both actions alleged that portions of the pension legislation governing payment of death benefits (the Public Service Superannuation Act and the Canadian Forces Superannuation Act) discriminated on the basis of age.
 The plaintiffs in the two actions say the legislation decreases death benefits for surviving spouses and other beneficiaries in a manner contrary to the Canadian Charter of Rights and Freedoms.
-The plaintiffs seek to recover the unpaid benefits for themselves and for all class members.
+The plaintiffs sought to recover the unpaid benefits for themselves and for all class members.

-Judgment of the court on both the Public Service Class Action and the Canadian Forces Class Action was issued on January 19, 2006, and the class claim was dismissed.
-Click here for a copy of the judgment.
+Judgment of the court on both the Public Service Class Action and the Canadian Forces Class Action was issued on January 19th, 2006, and the class claim was dismissed.
+View a copy of the judgment.

 The B.C.
-Court of Appeal dismissed the class appeal in a 2:1 decision which can be viewed here.
+Court of Appeal dismissed the class appeal in a decision which can be viewed here.
 Leave was granted to appeal the case to the Supreme Court of Canada.
-On March 4, 2011 the Supreme Court of Canada dismissed the final appeal in this case.
-Click HERE for a copy of the judgement.
+On March 4th, 2011 the Supreme Court of Canada dismissed the final appeal in this case.
+View a copy of the judgement.
 This ends the action.
 We thank all class members for their support over the years of this litigation.